SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 #### init_millis
 Initializes and kicks off millis timekeeping.
 If millis is handled by a type B or D timer, it also performs all initialization of that timer.
 Overriding this (with an empty function) is for debugging ONLY - it is a way of leaving in place millis, micros (they will always return 0) and delay (it will hang forever) if you need to isolate the impact of the millis interrupt running.

-If you just want to turn off millis, set the millis timer to "disabled".
-That both gets rid of the ISR and provides a working delay().
+*If you just want to turn off millis, set the millis timer to "disabled"*.
+That provides a working delay() implementation, allows libraries to detect that millis is disabled, and realizes far more flash savings than just overriding init_millis() with an empty function.

-Note that the ISR will still be defined, but not enabled, if this is overridde, that is, more flash wikk be used for the same functionality.

 ### initVariant
 ```c++